 A half bath generally requires the minimum space for the essentials, but serves its purpose.
 Having an additional space makes entertaining less stressful, without consuming valuable living and dining space.

 Of course, full bath and half bath aren’t the only types of bathrooms available to today’s homeowners.
 Here are some other different bathroom types you may run into on your house hunt:

-while a full bath is often connected to the master suite, a true master bathroom goes beyond all four components, to include amenities such as double vanities, built in shelving, whirlpool tub, walk-in shower and more.
+While a full bath is often connected to the master suite, a true master bathroom goes beyond all four components, to include amenities such as double vanities, built in shelving, whirlpool tub, walk-in shower and more.

-these are most commonly found in older, smaller homes, usually in the basement, and consist of just a toilet or shower stall.
+What is a quarter bath?
+These are most commonly found in older, smaller homes, usually in the basement, and consist of just a toilet or shower stall.
 Sometimes, they aren’t even partitioned off into their own separate room.
 If a space is advertised as having two bathrooms, the listing could be referring to one of those bathrooms that just contains a toilet or shower in the basement, so always double check!

-adjoining bathrooms are made up of two-rooms, making them an ideal choice for larger families where the bathroom might be occupied at any given time of the day.
+Adjoining bathrooms are made up of two-rooms, making them an ideal choice for larger families where the bathroom might be occupied at any given time of the day.
 We all know what it’s like to fight over the bathroom, and this type makes it easier on everyone.

 Follow the Apartments in St. Paul blog to stay up-to-date with everything you need to know about apartment living in our great city.
 Featuring articles, tips, how-tos, guides and more, our blog will provide you with all the resources you need.

 Contact us with any other questions that you may have.
 If you have more questions about finding the best housing in St. Paul, get in touch with one of our team members today by emailing email@example.com – we will help you find a place that feels like home!